bwbwbwbw/tieba-signer/README.md

 5. Click the Baidu Logo in the webpage (or any other Baidu hyperlinks)

-6. [In the dev tool]: Click the first tracking record, copy the value of `Cookie` in 'Headers -> Request Headers' and fill it in the `Config.Cookie` field in `config.coffee'
+6. [In the dev tool]: Click the first tracked record, copy the value of `Cookie` in 'Headers -> Request Headers' and fill it in the `Config.Cookie` field in `config.coffee'

 ## TODO